Rafael Devers Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.12).
+- The Rockies' 5.11 team ERA ranks 29th across all MLB pitching staffs.

-- The Rockies allow the fifth-most home runs in baseball (88 total, 1.3 per game).
+- Rockies pitchers combine to surrender 90 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The Rockies are sending Anderson (0-0) to the mound for his sixth start of the season.
-He is 0-0 with a 2.25 ERA and 19 strikeouts in 32 2/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander went 5 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering six hits.
+- The lefty last pitched on Saturday against the San Diego Padres, when he tossed four innings, allowing seven earned runs while giving up 11 hits.

-- The 35-year-old has a 2.25 ERA and 5.3 strikeouts per nine innings in seven games this season, while giving up a batting average of .219 to opposing hitters.
+- The 29-year-old has an ERA of 7.57, with 5.8 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .319 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.